rach7777/monax-may/content/blog/2016/2016-05-02-blockchain-legal-engineering.md

 There’s no resting on one’s laurels in legal engineering.
 Successful legal tech  needs a team with energy, drive, vision, creativity and smarts to keep ahead of imitators who will inevitably create a commodity out of one’s innovative product.

-  *Enter the Eris marmots.*
+  *Enter the Monax marmots.*

-At Eris, we believe that the mechanism to allow smart contract technology to blossom into a thriving multichain environment is legal engineering, providing a system for distribution of verifiable knowledge when and where it is needed.
+At Monax, we believe that the mechanism to allow smart contract technology to blossom into a thriving multichain environment is legal engineering, providing a system for distribution of verifiable knowledge when and where it is needed.
 Legal engineers use knowledge of human systems to build new models for people and their relationships with the world.

 * Tools: Data Certainty and Legal Models